 Finish: long, warm & flavorful – toasted vanilla, caramel, sweet & spicy oak, maple, black pepper, clove, licorice, leather, hints of citrus, cinnamon & sweet herbs

-Overall: I have no idea what pre-prohibition Saffell whiskey tasted like – but – if W. B. Saffell could somehow taste this bourbon today, I’d wager he’d be damn proud.
+Overall: I have no idea what pre-prohibition Saffell whiskey tasted like, but if William Butler Saffell could somehow taste this bourbon today, I’d wager he’d be damn proud.
 This is fantastic … simply fantastic.

-While I can’t say for certain what barrels went into this expression, I can say that there’s a strong Camp Nelson vibe at play.
-But unlike the numerous Camp Nelson rickhouse A and F private selections out there (most of which range 8-9 years), W. B. Saffell has a complex structure with noteworthy maturity.
+I can’t say for certain what barrels went into this expression, but I can say there’s a strong Camp Nelson vibe at play.
+Yet, unlike the numerous Camp Nelson rickhouse A and F private selections out there (most of which range eight to nine years), W. B. Saffell has a complex structure with noteworthy maturity.
 Even at 107 proof, it’s unmistakably better than every 110-proof Camp Nelson Russell’s Reserve private barrel I’ve tasted to date.

-But of course, we still have the elephant in the room … W. B. Saffell’s price. $50 for a 375ml non-age-stated KSBW is undoubtedly a significant expense; however, the grand majority of 750ml limited edition whiskeys now start at well-over $100.
+But of course, there’s the elephant in the room … W. B. Saffell’s price. $50 for a 375ml non-age-stated bourbon is undoubtedly a significant expense; however, the grand majority of 750ml limited edition whiskeys often start at well-over $100.
 If Saffell were Old Ripy or Bond & Lillard 1, I’d say try before you buy or simply move along.
 Luckily, Saffell stands above its preceding Whiskey Baron releases in both proof and profile.
 Its robust layers and considerable depth remind me of Russell’s Reserve 2002 – and – there’s not a single drop of 2002’s oaky bitterness.